DuroDaCoder/Rainbowium/README.md

 ------------------
 You must have game updated, or it will cause trouble. !!!

-1. To setup you need to run Setup.bat.
+1. To setup you need to run Setup.bat
 2. Then run Run.bat

 >(If you have problems, feel free to contact me here: roberthajduk1234@gmail.com)